nushell/nushell.github.io/book/line_editor.md

 these will appear in the menu as well.

-The completion menu by default is accessed by pressing `tab` and it can be configured by modifying the next values from the config object
+The completion menu by default is accessed by pressing `tab` and it can be configured by modifying these values from the config object:

 ```bash
   let $config = {